-The positive sign of the linear term kg is designed to show the positive beneficial effects of government spending on output, while the negative sign of the squared term kg^2 means the variable measures any adverse effects associated with increased governmental size.
-Since the squared term increases in value faster than the linear term, the presence of negative effects from government spending eventually will outweigh the positive effect, producing a downward sloping portion.
+The quadratic function specified above plots as a parabola, a curve with a single builtin bump or wiggle.
+The positive sign of the linear term kg is designed to show the positive beneficial effects of government spending on output, while the negative sign of the squared term kg^2 means that the variable measures any adverse effects associated with increased governmental size.
+Since the squared term increases in value faster than the linear term, the presence of negative effects from government spending eventually will outweigh the positive effect, producing a downward-sloping portion.
 The values that were obtained in the case of Sri Lanka are consistent with this principle.